 How do you do what you do?
 How do you accomplish your what?
 How do you deliver your products and services to your who?
 Think action words, verbs.
 Physical and mental actions.
 Think of as many as you can and then go back through each one and select the ones that best complement your what.

-Probably self explanatory, but also one of the most important questions of all.
 Why do you do what you do?
 Why is this important?
 Why is it important to you, but most importantly why is it important to your clients?
-And why should people trust you to help them.
+And why should people trust you to help them?

-Finally, tie them altogether.
+Finally, tie them all together.
 Look at each answer and see how it relates to the others.
 Visualize the story that they tell through their answers.
 This will be the you that your audience will identify with through your brand and business.

 Write them down, say them out loud, and say them often.
 The more you say it, the easier it gets to say.
 The easier it gets to say, the easier it gets to hear.
 The easier it is to hear, the easier it is to believe.
 And when you believe in yourself, so will your clients.